23 September, 2020

 AD&D 2nd Edition

 2nd edition has a reputation for cleaning up some of 1st ed's wonkiness, but in my experience it tends to improve only the clarity of the text.
-In terms of mechanical subsystems, it delights in baroque complication every bit as much as 1st, and in many cases even more so.
+In terms of mechanical subsystems, it delights in baroque complication almost as much as 1st, and in some cases even more so.
 Here we've switched to a 2D10 table (rather than percentile), with the players' base attitude being the primary factor.
 Why there needed to be a Threatening vs a Hostile column I don't know, but if players want to be murderhobos (as 2nd ed tends to encourage, since combat became the primary XP source in 2nd unless the DM really embraced the vague story-based XP reward concept or used the now-optional gold for XP rules), then they have a base 36% chance of immediate hostility, the highest chance by far in any system featured here.

 One of the most important things the table assumes is that hostility is the "good" result.
 That is, hostility is the highest result in the chart, so that any positive chart modifiers lead the players towards it (well, mostly: see Reaction Adjustment below).
 This is true even if the players want to be friendly: a friendly approach only reduces the range of possible hostile results.
 Similarly, while I don't see the need for a Hostile column separate from a Threatening column, altering the latter so that flight is the highest result would at least make room for a charismatic intimidator.
 As it is, there's little difference between the two except that if Threatening you still have a 3% chance of bullying someone into being your friend.